foundation/motion-ui/docs/animations.md

 - `duration` (Duration) - Length of the animation. (**Default:** 1s)
 - `gap` (Duration) - Amount of time to pause before playing the animation after this one.
 Use a negative value to make the next effect overlap with the current one. (**Default:** 0s)
-- `keyframes...` (Function) - One or more effect functions to build the keyframe with.
+- `keyframes...` (Arglist) - One or more effect functions to build the keyframe with.

 ## Functions